molevolworkshop/molevolworkshop.github.io/software/jetstream-setup.md

 rm -rf __MACOSX
 sudo mv PamlLab /usr/local/share/examples/mole/
 ~~~~~~
+2022-03-16: Skipped until I can get PamlLab.zip from the MOLE2020 image.

 ### Create alias to mole folder

 Allows students to type moledir to go to the example data directory for the course.
 ~~~~~~
 cd